miketaylr/miketaylr.com-blog/_posts/2016-02-04-block-scoped-funk.md

 .
 .

-Trick question, your program crashed before you could call `lol()`!
+Trick question, your program crashed before it got to call `lol()`!

 According to ES2015, it should be a `SyntaxError`, because you're redefining a function declaration in the same scope.
 Just like if you were re-declaring a `let` thingy more than once.